vasilisp/lingograph/README.md

 # lingograph

-`lingograph` is a Go library for building conversational pipelines.
+`lingograph` is a Go library for building LLM pipelines.
 It provides a flexible, composable way to create complex conversation flows using pipeline combinators.

 ## Core Concepts